InditexTech/gh-sherpa/README.md

 If no configuration file is found, the first time you run a command it will ask you to configure your Jira credentials (if you want to use Jira integration) and then proceed to create the configuration file.

 Check the [`internal/config/default-config.yml`](internal/config/default-config.yml) file to see the available configuration parameters as well as the default values and some examples.
+This file should be the same as the one generated in your `$HOME/.config/sherpa/config.yml` file prior to any modification.

 <!-- omit from toc -->
 ### Jira configuration